Aakash Repeater Courses

-The Karnataka School Examination and Assessment Board (KSEAB) has finalised the passing criteria for SSLC (Secondary School Leaving Certificate) exams, ensuring that students meet essential academic standards.
+The Karnataka School Examination and Assessment Board (KSEAB) determines the passing criteria for SSLC (Secondary School Leaving Certificate) exams, ensuring that students meet essential academic standards.
 The KSEAB has specified both subject-wise and aggregate passing requirements for Karnataka SSLC exams.

 Subject | Total Marks | Passing Marks (30%) |